CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_pages/home.md

 {% include figure image_path="/assets/images/cement-logo-1.png" %}

 Welcome to the CEMeNT website.
 Here you can find information and updates pertaining to the project and contact information for its members.
-The project is afiliated with the following orginizations.
+The project is affiliated with the following orginizations.

 {% include gallery %}